Nico Marlet

-Nicolas "Nico" Marlet is a French-American animator and character designer employed by DreamWorks Animation.
+Nicolas "Nico" Marlet (born 1969, Figeac) is a French-American animator and character designer employed by DreamWorks Animation.
+He has won four Annie Awards.

 He is best known for his character design work on films in the Kung Fu Panda and How to Train Your Dragon franchises, as well as Disney television shows such as TaleSpin and DuckTales.
 He also worked on an unproduced animated version of Andrew Lloyd Webber's Cats at DreamWorks' predecessor studio, Amblimation.
 His work has appeared in several "art of" books, including The Art of Kung Fu Panda, The Art of How to Train Your Dragon, The Art of Bee Movie, and his own limited edition sketchbook containing some of his personal works.